Gruntfuggly/discord-chat/README.md

 <img src="https://raw.githubusercontent.com/Gruntfuggly/discord-chat/master/resources/screenshot.png">

+### Image Preview

+Chats are shown in the output view which means that attached images are shown as links.
+If you install the excellent [Image Preview](https://marketplace.visualstudio.com/items?itemName=kisstkondoros.vscode-gutter-preview) by Kiss Tamás, hovering the mouse over the links will show the image in a pop up.

 ### Syncing

 If you use vscode on multiple machines, you may want to sync your muted servers, channels and last read times.
 To enable this, use github to generate a personal access token (with gist scope) and update `discord-chat.syncToken`.
 The first time a sync is attempted, a gist will be created and the ID will be stored in your settings in `discord-chat.syncGistId`.
 To sync other instances of vscode, you'll need to copy the `discord-chat.syncToken` and `discord-chat.syncGistId` settings.